-Our 3rd annual Hats ON for Progeria Day was a
+Our 3rd annual Hats ON for Progeria Day was a phenomenal success - check out these stats!

+(I to r)Sisters

+Chelsea and

+Bentley Werner,

+Georgia, during

+the PRF offices

-(I to r)Sisters Chelsea and Bentley Werner, Georgia, during their April visit to the PRF offices
+their April visit to

+• Raised \$20,000 - twice as much as last year.